Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 Solution

-• Stick to a low-salt, low-carb weight loss diet comprising the use of healthy oils, whole grains, vegetables, fruits, and more.
+• Sticking to a low-salt, low-carb weight loss diet comprising the use of healthy oils, whole grains, vegetables, fruits, and more.

-• Increased consumption of white flour, sugar, and refined carbohydrates is the main reason for the current epidemic of insulin resistance.
-Avoid these foods.
+• Avoiding foods that contain white flour, sugar, and refined carbohydrates, which are the main reason for the current epidemic of insulin resistance.

-• You also have to cut back on bread, bakery products such as pastries, white potatoes, white rice, and other high-starch foods.
+• Cutting back on bread, bakery products such as pastries, and white potatoes, white rice, and other high-starch foods.

-• Follow a thirty-minute daily regimen of aerobic exercises to burn the calories.
+• Following a thirty-minute daily regimen of aerobic exercises to burn calories.

 data-ad-client="ca-pub-2516122165584880" data-ad-slot="4927539849">